 - 8.6.
 Chadsgrove will only collect personal data for specified, explicit and legitimate reasons.
-These reasons will be explained to the individuals (or their parents/carers) when their data is first collected. - 8.7.
+These reasons will be explained to the individuals (or their parent carers) when their data is first collected. - 8.7.
 If the school wants to use personal data for reasons other than those given when it was first obtained, the individuals concerned will be informed before the data is used and consent will be sought as necessary. - 8.8.
 Staff will only process personal data where it is necessary in order to do their jobs. - 8.9.
-When staff no longer need the personal data they hold, they will ensure that it is deleted or anonymised.
+When staff no longer need the personal data they hold, they will ensure that it is deleted, stored securely for the appropriate period of time, or anonymised.
 This will be done in accordance with the school's record retention schedule, a copy of which can be obtained from the school office or Data Protection Officers.